 Section 3.
 Requesting an Issue Report

 Board Request.
 The Board may request an Issue Report by instructing the GNSO Council (“Council”) to begin the process outlined the PDP Manual.
+In the event the Board makes a request for an Issue Report, the Board should provide a mechanism by which the GNSO Council can consult with the Board to provide information on the scope, timing, and priority of the request for an Issue Report.

 Council Request.
-The GNSO Council may request an Issue Report by a vote of at least twenty-five percent (25%) of the members of the Council of each House or a majority of one House.
+The GNSO Council may request an Issue Report by a vote of at least one-fourth (1/4) of the members of the Council of each House or a majority of one House.

 Advisory Committee Request.
 An Advisory Committee may raise an issue for policy development by action of such committee to request an Issue Report, and transmission of that request to the Staff Manager and GNSO Council.